Back to blog

 Azure CNI Powered by Cilium

 In Azure CNI Powered by Cilium, Cilium leverages eBPF programs in the Linux kernel to accelerate packet processing for faster performance.
-Azure CNI powered by Cilium is a convenient “out-of-the-box” approach that gets you started with Cilium in an AKS environment, but if you wish to use Advanced CIlium features, then you can opt for Isovalent Enterprise for Cilium.
+Azure CNI powered by Cilium is a convenient “out-of-the-box” approach that gets you started with Cilium in an AKS environment.
+For advanced CIlium features, you can opt for Isovalent Enterprise for Cilium.
 Azure CNI powered by Cilium AKS clusters can be created (as explained above) in the following ways:

 • Overlay Mode